My WORK

 PANDALAND: Making IT Count is about how children become engaged and learn to grapple with big social issues.
 The filmmaker encourages playful exploration and the children initiate an election to improve the living conditions for a society of toy pandas.
 Their experience evolves organically to embody community building and demonstrate acts of civic engagement.

-Book an in-school presentation of PANDALAND or add it onto a diorama-making workshop!
+Book an in-school presentation of PANDALAND

-CLASS VISITS for PANDALAND the FILM
+Class Visits for PANDALAND the film

 - For classes from K-6